Your Questions Answered: What Exercise Actually Does To Your Bust

 Weight Loss Impact: The Real Reason Your Breast Size Changes With Exercise

-Now we get to the aspect of exercise that does directly affect breast size: body fat reduction.
+Now we get to the aspect of exercise that directly affects breast size: body fat reduction.
 Since breasts are primarily made of fatty tissue for most women, any significant fat loss throughout your body will likely result in some breast volume reduction.
 This is often the "downside" women worry about when they start working out regularly.

 How Body Fat Reduction Affects Your Bust

-When you engage in regular exercise—especially when combined with a calorie deficit for weight loss—your body burns fat stores for energy.
+When you engage in regular exercise — especially when combined with a calorie deficit for weight loss — your body burns fat stores for energy.
 Unfortunately, you cannot choose where that fat comes from.
 The concept of "spot reduction" is a fitness myth that refuses to die.

 Your genetics determine your fat distribution pattern and, consequently, where you lose fat first.
 Some women lose breast volume early in their weight loss journey, while others maintain their bust size until they've lost considerable weight elsewhere first.
 There's no way to predict or control this pattern.